Lin-Buo-Ren/Flexible-Software-Installation-Specification/README.markdown

 * /usr/local

 ### SOFTWARE_DIRECTORY_CONFIGURATION.source(S.H.C. only)
-This is the setting file that configures software directories referred in the program, it should be placed to ${SOFTWARE_INSTALLATION_PREFIX_DIR}
+This is the setting file that configures software directories referred in the program, it should be placed to ${SOFTWARE_INSTALLATION_PREFIX_DIRECTORY}